Last updated on August 15th, 2022

-For rear coil spring replacement, the cost is the same, sitting at an average of £85.
-That said, one spring should never be replaced by itself – instead, car owners should have the front or rear set changed as a pair to ensure high performance.
+For rear coil spring replacement, the cost is less, sitting at an average of £172.
+Remember, one spring should never be replaced by itself – instead, car owners should have the front or rear set changed as a pair to ensure performance and safety.

 Developments in safety technology have seen cars generally become heavier in recent years.
 While this is undoubtedly beneficial to the driver, the increasing weight of vehicles has made coil spring erosion a more common problem.